The culturally diverse students of the University of Hawai‘i at Mānoa welcome you with ALOHA!

 Important information for International Students

-If you have been accepted for admission to UH Mānoa for Fall 2020, you are not a current student for the Summer 2020 term.
-Therefore, please submit an Outreach College Application/Residency Form for Summer 2020 admission.
+If you have been accepted for admission to UH Mānoa for Fall 2022, you are not a current student for the Summer 2022 term.
+Therefore, please submit an Outreach College Application Form for Summer 2022 admission.

 Visiting International Students

 If you would like to attend UH Mānoa during the summer term: